arpanp1986/interviewTest/README.md

 # I have included two implementations
   * Using JMESPath search implementation
-  * Using postgres DB with columntype as jsonb
+  * Using postgres DB with columntype as jsonb datatype

 Both are efficient and powerful for searching through JSON object.

-## API endpoints for querying JSON using JMESPath search implementation under the hood.
+## API endpoints for querying JSON using JMESPath search implementation

-Following is the list of all API endpoints with all possible status code and responses.
+Following is the list of API endpoints with all possible status code and responses.

 ### Request `GET /countries`